Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 How do you pay mortgage insurance?

-The above providers offer two types of mortgage insurance coverage — one you'll pay premiums on directly, and the other is paid by the lender (though you may pay a slightly higher rate):
+The above providers offer two types of mortgage insurance coverage — one you'll pay premiums on directly, and the other is paid by the lender (though you may pay a slightly higher rate).
+And no, you usually don't get a choice in the matter:

 Transactional Insurance (Insured High Ratio Mortgage)